mihdalal/robomimic/docs/tutorials/dataset_contents.md

 <div class="admonition tip">
 <p class="admonition-title">Jupyter Notebook: A Deep Dive into Dataset Structure</p>

-Any user wishing to write custom code that works with robomimic datasets should also look at the [jupyter notebook](https://github.com/ARISE-Initiative/robomimic/blob/master/examples/notebooks/datasets.ipynb) at `examples/notebooks/datasets.ipynb`, which showcases several useful python code snippets for working with robomimic hdf5 datasets.
+Any user wishing to write custom code that works with sp_robomimic datasets should also look at the [jupyter notebook](https://github.com/ARISE-Initiative/sp_robomimic/blob/master/examples/notebooks/datasets.ipynb) at `examples/notebooks/datasets.ipynb`, which showcases several useful python code snippets for working with sp_robomimic hdf5 datasets.

 </div>

 ## Visualize Dataset Trajectories

 <div class="admonition note">
-<p class="admonition-title">Note: These examples are compatible with any robomimic dataset.</p>
+<p class="admonition-title">Note: These examples are compatible with any sp_robomimic dataset.</p>

-The examples in this section use the small hdf5 dataset packaged with the repository in `tests/assets/test_v141.hdf5` (which requires robosuite v1.4.1), but you can run these examples with any robomimic hdf5 dataset.
+The examples in this section use the small hdf5 dataset packaged with the repository in `tests/assets/test_v141.hdf5` (which requires robosuite v1.4.1), but you can run these examples with any sp_robomimic hdf5 dataset.

 </div>